North Shoal Creek, Austin, Texas

 Centrally located in between Mopac Expressway/Loop 1 (to the west) and 183/Research Blvd. (to the north), the North Shoal Creek neighborhood has an area of 1.179 sqmi and a population of 4,302 or 0.6% of Austin's population.

 The neighborhood area is pedestrian friendly and integrates bus routes, biking trails and sidewalks.
-It is located next to retail and recreational facilities, many of which are local businesses, businesses include: The Village Alamo Drafthouse, Fresh Plus, Chipotle, Hopdoddy Burger Bar, Chen Z, Tarka, The Goodnight and other newly opened restaurants and local shops.
-The main thoroughfare of West Anderson Lane has seen tremendous redevelopment since 2005 with the opening of Cover 3, Office Depot, Wal-Mart, and other shops.
+It is located next to retail and recreational facilities, many of which are local businesses.
 According to the website Walk Score, North Shoal Creek is the 14th most walkable neighborhood in Austin; the neighborhood scores Very Walkable with an average Walk Score of 74, scoring 21 points higher than Austin's overall Walk Score of 49.

+North Shoal Creek is located within City Council District 7.

+Notable Events

+In 1976 Jimmy Buffett wrote Margaritaville about a drink he discovered at Lung's Cocina del Sur restaurant (where High 5 is located today) at 2700 W. Anderson Lane in Austin, Texas.